 You can see details of a longer walk from Portrush to Bushmills on the Walk NI website here

-Let us know what you think of this guide, have you been and know of snorting that could be added, or are you going and want to know more?
+Let us know what you think of this guide, have you been and know of something that could be added, or are you going and want to know more?

-Leave a comment below and well get right back to you, or contact us on social media.
+Leave a comment below and will get right back to you, or contact us on social media.